wp-plugins/bp-profile-search/readme.txt

 * Select the profile fields to include in the search form (currently the *datebox* profile fields are not supported);

 * If your extended profiles include a birth date field, enable the Age Range search, so your visitors can specify the minimum and maximum age for their search.

+* If your extended profiles include a numerical *textbox* or *selectbox* field, enable the Value Range search, so your visitors can specify the minimum and maximum value for their search.

 * Select the search mode for text fields, between *partial match*, where a search for *John* matches field values of *John*, *Johnson*, *Long John Silver*, and so on, and *exact match*, where a search for *John* matches the field value *John* only.